- Help center home

 Enhanced group push

-SCIM-based user provisioning is available to Enterprise customers on High Availability and Scale platform plans.
+SCIM-based user provisioning is available to Premium/Enterprise customers on High Availability and Scale platform plans.

 If you have not already done so, create a “Service User” account in Contentful to use with Azure provisioning.
 All provisioning permissions for Azure will be provided through this account.
 Contentful recommends that you choose “Owner” as the organization role for this account when you add it to your organization.